This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 How to File a Discrimination Charge or Lawsuit in South Carolina

-South Carolina laws protect against discrimination in employment, housing, and public accommodations.
+South Carolina laws protect against employment, housing, and public accommodations discrimination.
 If your child has experienced discrimination in any of these areas, you will likely file a charge with the state’s Human Affairs Commission.

-You may need to go to the U.S. Department of Education for education matters.[5]
-South Carolina law also allows you to file a civil lawsuit in some situations.
+You may need to go to the U.S. Department of Education for education matters.
+In some situations, South Carolina law also allows you to file a civil lawsuit.

 To file with the state’s Human Affairs Commission, you’ll complete an official form, and the Commission will investigate the incident.
 Alternatively, if both sides agree, you can forgo the investigation and participate in mediation to resolve the situation.